Side effects of chemotherapy

 • Your hair will grow back again when your treatment stops.
 It takes between 4 and 12 months to grow back a full head of hair.
 It is possible your new hair may be a different texture or colour.
 Your scalp may be quite itchy as your hair grows back.
 Frequent shampooing can help.

-• There is no medical reason why you have to cover up your head.
+• There is no medical reason why you must cover up your head.
 However, your scalp will be more sensitive to the sun than normal, so you should wear a hat or a high protection sunscreen (SPF 30+) on your scalp when you are in the sun.
 In the winter your head may feel much colder than it normally would.

 The cells that make up the lining of your mouth replace themselves very frequently.
-Chemotherapy affects these cells, and can lead to a sore mouth or mouth ulcers.
+Chemotherapy affects these cells and can lead to a sore mouth or mouth ulcers.

 What can you do?